 - as a trustee.

-You may want to discuss these options with the person who would like you to manage their affairs, and your local CAB can provide more detailed advice - where to get advice.
+You may want to discuss these options with the person who would like you to manage their affairs, and your local Citizens Advice Bureau can provide more detailed advice - where to get advice.

 Bank and building society accounts